 Copan is a small mountain town located in western Honduras, only 12 kilometers from Guatemala and home to the Copan Mayan ruins.
 Copan features neoclassical architecture and narrow cobblestone streets.
 Here travelers can enjoy the Copán’s Maya Ruins, regarded as the “Athens of the Maya World.”
 The Mayan archaeological site of Copán in western Honduras, named a UNESCO World Heritage Site in 1980, receives about 100,000 tourists each year who come to explore the remains of this great civilization as well as the nearby coffee plantations.

 The ruins were a short walk from Hotel Camino Maya, in the center of town.
-It was less than a mile and our four year old was able to walk it without a problem.
-The Copan Ruins are kid friendly and a great activity for families traveling in Honduras.
+It was less than a mile and my four year old was able to walk it without a problem.
+The Copan Ruins are kid-friendly and a great activity for families traveling in Honduras.

 At a small visitor’s center you pay and get your tickets.
 Tickets for children are $7 and include the museum.
 Tickets for adults to go into the ruins and the museum are $22.